hpbl/spotties/README.md

 ## Development setup

-SpotifyArtistPlaylistMaker (working-name) was built using react and npm.
+SpotifyArtistPlaylistMaker was built using react and npm.

 1. Make sure you have [node](https://nodejs.org/en/) installed